DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Abstract

 \section{Abstract}

 {In spite of the remarkable advancements in the field of Natural Language Processing, the task of Entity Linking (EL) remains challenging in the field of humanities due to complex document typologies, lack of domain-specific datasets and models, and long-tail entities, i.e., entities under-represented in Knowledge Bases (KBs).
 The goal of this paper is to address these issues with two main contributions.
-The first contribution is DELICATE, a novel neuro-symbolic method for EL on historical Italian which combines a BERT-based encoder with contextual information from Wikidata to select appropriate KB entities using temporal plausibility and entity type consistency.
+The first contribution is DELICATE, a novel supervised method for EL on historical Italian which combines a BERT-based encoder with contextual information from Wikidata to select appropriate KB entities using temporal plausibility and entity type consistency.
 The second contribution is ENEIDE, a multi-domain EL corpus in historical Italian semi-automatically extracted from two annotated editions spanning from the 19th to the 20th century and including literary and political texts.
-Results show how DELICATE outperforms other EL models in historical Italian even if compared with larger architectures with billions of parameters.
+Results show how DELICATE outperforms other EL models on ENEIDE even if compared with generative approaches using Large Language Models (LLMs) for context augmentation and candidate selection.
 Moreover, further analyses reveal how DELICATE confidence scores and features sensitivity provide results which are more explainable and interpretable than purely neural methods.}

 \keywords{Entity Linking, Historical Italian, Text Corpus, Explainable NLP, Knowledge Bases}